kristofer11/kristofer11/README.md

 😄 I am looking for a web/app developement role.

-🔭 I'm currently working on a website overhaul for a radio station.
+🔭 I'm currently in the midst of a 6 week internship working on an app using Flutter.

 🌱 I have nearly completed Nucamp's backend, Python, SQL, DevOps bootcamp.
 I have already completed their full-stack program, but I wanted to learn another language and dive deeper into backend technology.

 ⚡ Extensive experience in building web and mobile UIs with a track record of delivering impactful solutions.

-💻 While it doesn't include a front-end, one of my favorite projects, Wordie, is a Wordle clone built with Python that uses a web scraper to choose a word from hundreds of previously used words to make sure you never get the same word twice!
+💻 One of my favorite projects, Wordie, is a Wordle clone built with Python that uses a web scraper to choose a word from hundreds of previously used words to make sure you never get the same word twice!
 [Check it out here!](https://github.com/kristofer11/Wordie)

 ### 🌐 [Visit My Portfolio](https://krishvattum.com)